coboulderer/DSAJ/Notes.md

 result of data already inversely sorted and picking a bad pivot value.

 Numerous methods exist for picking a pivot value: last value in the array, random, median-of-three.

+##Chapter 8 - Binary Trees

+###Terminology
+*Nodes* - where the data within the tree lives

+*Edges* - connections between nodes

+*Path* - a specific sequence of nodes and edges

+*Root* - the top of the tree, there is only 1.
+Not a tree if there is more than one path between root and a given node.

+*Parent* - any node above another node directly connected by an edge.
+The root has no parent.

+*Child* - any node below another node directly connected by an edge.

+*Leaf* - a node that does not have any children.

+*Subtree* - comprises all the children and subsequent descendants of a given node, the given node is the root of the subtree.

+*Binary Tree* - each node has at most two children.

+*Binary Search Tree* - defining characteristic is that the left child of a parent must have a lesser key value, whereas the right child will always have a greater key value.